Information Science (ISCI)

 Major concepts, principles, theories, issues, and trends in the development of Information Science.

-ISCI 202 - Introduction to Information Literacy and Technology (3 Credits)
+ISCI 202 - Information Literacy and Technology (3 Credits)

 An introduction to the basic information technologies used in all types of information organizations and the essential concepts and skills needed for information literacy.